Certified Circuits: Stability Guarantees for Mechanistic Circuits

 \icmlcorrespondingauthor{Alaa Anani}{aanani@mpi-inf.mpg.de}

 \icmlkeywords{Machine Learning, ICML}

 0.3in { [1][]{#1}

-{\textbf{Certified circuits are smaller, more accurate, and generalize to OOD.} Given a concept dataset, we isolate a circuit—a subnetwork encoding that concept—that is provably stable under dataset edits. (a) Certified circuits keep stable semantic neurons (e.g., teeth) and abstain from unstable spurious ones (e.g., bird cues), improving circuit-only accuracy to $94\%$ ($62\%$ over baseline). (b) Across distribution shifts, ImageNet-discovered certified circuits ($\blacklozenge$) are significantly smaller and more accurate than baseline circuits ($\bullet$).} }
+{\textbf{Certified circuits are smaller, more accurate, and generalize to OOD.} Given a concept dataset, we isolate a circuit—a subnetwork encoding that concept—that is provably stable under dataset edits. (a) Certified circuits keep stable semantic neurons (e.g., teeth) and abstain from unstable spurious ones (e.g., bird), improving the `African crocodile' circuit accuracy to $94\%$. (b) Across distribution shifts (OOD test), certified circuits are significantly smaller and more accurate than baseline circuits.} }

 ]